ensemble-codes/ensemble-framework/README.md

 ### Agents

-Agent can register to the framework as service providers.
-We are not opionated about the agent stack, and every agent can be use the framework as long it registers and integrates the SDK.
+The framework maintains an open and flexible architecture where any agent can participate as a service provider, regardless of their underlying implementation or technology stack.
+To join the ecosystem, agents simply need to

+1. Register themselves using the AgentRegistry contract, which records their service offerings and capabilities
+2. Integrate with the SDK to handle task assignments and interactions with the framework

 ## Components

 - **Service**: Defines what kind of services the provider can offer.
-- **Proposals**: Proposa is an offers to perform a services for a concrete price.
+- **Proposals**: Proposal is an offers to perform a services for a concrete price.
 - **Tasks**: Tasks are requests for services from users.

 ## Process